 What is Neuro-affirming Practice?

-Neuro-affirming practice refers to approaches, attitudes, and supports rooted in the neurodiversity-affirming paradigm.
-This paradigm recognises neurological differences—such as autism, ADHD, and dyslexia—as natural and valuable variations in human experience.
-It rejects the notion of needing to "fix" or "normalise" neurodivergent traits and instead celebrates diversity as a fundamental part of humanity.
+Neuro-affirming practice refers to approaches, attitudes, and supports rooted in the Neurodiversity Affirming Paradigm.
+This paradigm recognises neurological differences, such as autism, ADHD, Giftedness, dyslexia, bipolar, to name a few, as natural and valuable variations in human experience.
+It rejects the notion of needing to "fix" neurodivergent traits and instead celebrates diversity as a fundamental part of humanity.

 These practices align with a strength-based model, which does not view neurodivergence as a deficit.
 Instead, it emphasises each individual's unique strengths, abilities, and interests, using these as a foundation to support areas of challenge.
-By focusing on what neurodivergent people do well, this approach fosters confidence, autonomy, and personal growth.
+By focusing on what neurodivergent people can do, this approach fosters confidence, autonomy, and personal growth.

-Additionally, neuro-affirming practice incorporates the social model of disability, which emphasises that many of the barriers faced by neurodivergent individuals arise not from their differences but from societal attitudes, inaccessible environments, and lack of accommodations.
-This model shifts the responsibility from individuals needing to adapt to a neurotypical world to society creating inclusive spaces that support all ways of being.
+Additionally, neuro-affirming practice incorporates the Social Model of Disability, which emphasises that many of the barriers faced by neurodivergent individuals arise not from their differences but from societal and systemic attitudes and values, inaccessible environments, and a lack of accommodations.
+The Social Model of Disability aims to shift the responsibility from individuals needing to adapt to a neurotypical world to society creating inclusive spaces that support all ways of being.

 Neuro-affirming practice aims to create environments where neurodivergent people feel safe, valued, and empowered to thrive as their authentic selves, with their unique needs and strengths supported and respected.